-Even when the Taiwanese athlete completed a slick trip, and dragged the battle to the mat, Osenio remained dangerous, as she threatened with a guillotine that had Huang in trouble.
+Even when she completed a slick trip, and dragged the battle to the mat, Osenio remained dangerous, as she threatened with a guillotine that had Huang in trouble.

 Despite this tough first round, Huang returned bravely for the second.
 There, she finally found her groove.
 She locked up the clinch, and completed a beautiful outside trip takedown.

 With the contest once again glued to the canvas, Huang expertly floated from position to position, deftly hunting for the submission.
 Osenio was able to survive for a period of time, but Huang eventually found the submission she was looking for.

 She secured a jaw-dropping gogoplata with just over 30 seconds remaining in the second stanza, forcing the Filipina to tap.
 The victory earned Huang the Submission Of The Year 2016, as well as the nickname, “Lady GoGo.”

 On 20 April, she meets Iniong, and will look to recreate her success against Osenio in Manila.